esphome/esphome-docs/components/climate/thermostat.rst

     While this platform uses the term temperature everywhere, it can also be used to regulate other values.
     For example, controlling humidity is also possible with this platform.
-Note that ``min_temperature`` and ``max_temperature`` from the base climate component will limit the range of adjustability and the defaults will probably not make sense for control of things like humidity.
+Note that ``min_temperature`` and ``max_temperature`` from the base climate component are used the define the range of adjustability and the defaults will probably not make sense for control of things like humidity.
 See :doc:`/components/climate/index`

 Bang-bang vs. Thermostat
 ------------------------